-In developing an overall plan for delivery and assessment for the programme, you will need to consider the order in which you deliver units, whether delivery is over short-or long periods and when assessment can take place.
+In developing an overall plan for delivery and assessment for the programme, you will need to consider the order in which you deliver units, whether delivery is over short or long periods and when assessment can take place.
+Some units are defined as synoptic units (see Section 2 Structure).
+Normally, a synoptic assessment is one that a learner would take later in a programme and in which they will be expected to apply learning from a range of units.
+For synoptic units, you must plan the assignments so that learners can demonstrate learning from across their programme.